-To maximize your investment, you’d have to maintain your coffee machine properly.
-One of the important methods to do is to descale your machine to get rid of the nasty mineral buildup using a citric-based solution.
-While you can definitely go ahead and purchase a descaling solution, you also have the option to create your own!
+To maximize your investment, you must maintain your coffee machine properly.
+One of the important methods is to descale your machine to get rid of the nasty mineral buildup using a citric-based solution.
+While you can go ahead and purchase a descaling solution, you also have the option to create your own!

 Is my coffee maker dirty?

 While a coffee machine may seem like it does not house a significant amount of unwanted particles, you’d be surprised at how much of a good environment it is to nourish germs, bacteria, and mold.
-Also, it houses hot water so that should do the job, right?
+Also, it houses hot water, so that should do the job, right?
 Add to that the fact that caffeine is a natural antimicrobial.
-Unfortunately, life does not work that way.
+But unfortunately, life does not work that way.

 In one of our tests to find the truth, our team discovered mold growing in the water tank in our Keurig machine.
-It was so nasty I can’t seem to forget how disgusted I was when I saw it!
-Thus, you have to keep this in mind so you’d keep cleaning and descaling your machine!
+It was so nasty.
+I can’t forget how disgusted I was when I saw it!
+Thus, you must keep this in mind to keep cleaning and descaling your machine!